parodos-dev/serverless-workflows/README.md

 2. Copy `application.properties`, `onboarding.sw.yaml` into that folder
 3. Create a GitHub workflow file `.github/workflows/${workflow}.yaml` that will call `main` workflow (see greeting.yaml)
 4. Create a pull request but don't merge yet.
-5. Send a pull request to [the helm chart repo][3] to add a sub-chart under the path `charts/workflows/charts/onboarding`.
+5. Send a pull request to [serverless-workflows-config repository][3] to add a sub-chart under the path `charts/workflows/charts/onboarding`.
 You can copy the greeting sub-chart directory and files.
-6. Create a PR to [serverless-workflows-config][3] and make sure its merge.
+6. Create a PR to [serverless-workflows-config repository][3] and make sure its merge.
 7. Now the PR from 4 can be merged and an automatic PR will be created with the generated manifests.
 Review and merge.

 See [Continuous Integration with make](https://github.com/parodos-dev/serverless-workflows/blob/main/make.md) for implementation details of the CI pipeline.